 Imagine that you own a house, condominium unit, or parcel of land in Tennessee, and that you want to sell it.
-Tennessee law requires that, before you actually make the transfer to a buyer, you first give that person a disclosure statement.
-This disclosure is intended to put the buyer on notice of any known material defects with the property.
+Tennessee law requires that, before you actually make the transfer to a buyer, you first give that person a disclosure statement (unless the purchaser waives this right).

 This disclosure is intended to put the prospective buyer on notice of any known material defects with the property; meaning anything from an unstable foundation to a mold infestation.
 Making such disclosures prevents the buyer from unfortunate surprises before or after the closing, which in turn protects you from the buyer's anger and possible urge to sue.